Open navigation

-Labors represent the work hours required to complete an order and are a key part of accurate job costing and production planning in EVO.
+Labors represent the work hours required to complete an Order and are a key part of accurate job costing and production planning in EVO.
 Whether it is design time, setup, installation, or finishing work, Labor components allow you to track the time spent by your team on specific tasks.
-Properly setting up and applying Labor entries ensures more precise pricing, scheduling, and resource management throughout your workflow.

 Table of Contents